FutureWorkshops/bitrise-step-extract-xcode-settings/README.md

 # Extract Xcode settings
-This step exports to an environment variable any project settings of an Xcode project.
+This step reads to an environment variable any Xcode project's project setting.

 ## How to use this Step